gganis/root/docbook/proofprimer/Introduction.md

 available literature about `C++` if you do not have any idea of what object oriented programming could be.

-PROOF is available for Unix platforms (Linux, Mac OS X, ...), but in this guide we will implicitly assume that you are using Linux.
+PROOF is part of ROOT and is available for Unix platforms (Linux, Mac OS X, ...), but in this guide we will implicitly assume that you are using Linux.
-PROOF is part of ROOT, so the first thing you need to do with ROOT is install it, don't you?
+The first thing you need to do with ROOT is install it, don't you?
 Obtaining the latest ROOT version is straightforward.
 Just seek the "Pro" version on this webpage <http://root.cern.ch/drupal/content/downloading-root>.
 You will find precompiled versions for the different architectures, or the ROOT source code to compile yourself.
 Just pick up the flavour you need and follow the installation instructions.

-**Let's dive into PROOF!**
+Before start divign into the details we introduce some terminology which you will encounter often when working with PROOF.